YFateen/music-fluid-sim/README.md

 # Choreographed Particle Simulation
-## Yusuf Fateen, Brian Levis, Jayanth Sundaresan
+### Yusuf Fateen, Brian Levis, Jayanth Sundaresan

-Abstract
-We created a real-time particle simulator that synchronizes to music.
+#### We created a real-time particle simulator that synchronizes to music.

 #### Technical approach
 Code is available here.